Exploitation of women in mass media: Effects on society

 A study reported in 2018 demonstrated the effects of showing a group of women, aged from 18 to 41, images of thin and overweight (or plus size) female models.
 The researchers measured the change in the subjects' views of their body image and their overall anxiety levels.
 The results of the research showed that the social comparison effects of viewing images of thin women can worsen body image and increase anxiety.

 Studies have found that 11% of girls worldwide would consider themselves beautiful, and only six in ten women avoid participating in life activities based on how they perceive themselves.
 Studies have also proven that media is directly correlated with the mental wellbeing of young women.
 Jess Wiener, an expert for the Dove Self-Esteem Project, explains that "viewing unrealistic and unachievable beauty images creates an unattainable goal which leads to feelings of failure.
 This is especially true of young girls who have grown up in a world of filters and airbrushing."

 The exploitation of women in mass media begins from a young age, which becomes noticeable in media texts such as Lolita.
-The Lolita Effect is a term coined by Meenakshi Gigi Durham, taken from Vladimir Nabokov's Lolita, that highlights “the sexualization of girlhood in today’s highly mediated and global society”.
-The Lolita Effect involves the exhibitionist element of femalehood and its submissive connection to Laura Mulvey's theory of the Male Gaze.
+The Lolita Effect is a term coined by Meenakshi Gigi Durham, taken from Vladimir Nabokov's novel Lolita, that highlights "the sexualization of girlhood in today's highly mediated and global society".
+The Lolita Effect involves the exhibitionist element of femalehood and its submissive connection to Laura Mulvey's theory of the male gaze.
 The Lolita effect also emphasizes the perfect body often portrayed in mass media, focusing on thin and white women.
 This ideal body reinforced through the Lolita effect is linked to the broader industry that produces weight-loss pills, surgery, enhancements and much more.
 Another point made by the Lolita Effect involves how young girls begin to become labelled and viewed as sexual objects.
 This sexualization is furthered by the mass media through popular culture products and messaging that reaches these young audiences.
 Low self-esteem and psychological disorders, including eating disorders, are also linked to this phenomenon.